Skip to content

 ### Design Principles

-1. **Correctness** — No glyph APIs.
+1. **Abstraction** — No glyph APIs.
 International text (Arabic, Devanagari, CJK) handled correctly without character-glyph mapping assumptions.
+Trade-off: glyph-level work requires TextKit 1 or Core Text.

 2. **Safety** — Immutable value semantics for elements and fragments.
 Thread-safe reads.